We file with the following insurance plans:

 No. Labs and ultrasound can usually determine if a patient has fatty liver disease.
-Liver biopsy can diagnosis NASH, which is important particularly in younger patients.
-Identifying NASH is important because it places patients in a higher risk subgroup and justifies more aggressive treatment strategy.
+Liver biopsy can diagnose NASH, which is important, particularly in younger patients.
+Identifying NASH is important because it places patients in a higher risk subgroup and justifies a more aggressive treatment strategy.

 Treatment primarily centers on lifestyle modifications, particularly related to caloric consumption and exercise/energy expenditure.
 High fructose corn syrup consumption and fast food intake have both been linked to NAFLD.
 A rigorous program of caloric restriction to 1500 kcal daily and 200 minutes of low impact exercise/week resulted in regression of NASH on liver biopsy.